GiacomoFrisoni/giacomofrisoni.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student @ <a href='https://www.unibo.it/sitoweb/giacomo.frisoni/en/'>University of Bologna</a> | Natural Language Understanding, Neuro-Symbolic Learning.
+subtitle: PhD Student @ <a href='https://www.unibo.it/sitoweb/giacomo.frisoni/en/'>University of Bologna</a> | Natural Language Understanding, Neuro-Symbolic AI.

 profile:
   align: right
   image: giacomo_frisoni.png
   address: >
-    <p>Via dell’Università, 50</p>
-    <p>47522 Cesena (FC)</p>
-    <p>Italy</p>
+    <p>giacomo.frisoni[at]unibo.it</p>

 news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I'm a PhD Student in <b>Computer Science and Engineering</b> at the University of Bologna.
-I investigate how to combine language models and structured knowledge for Natural Language Processing and Understanding (NLP/NLU) in Health domains.
+I'm a third-year PhD Student at the Department of Computer Science and Engineering (DISI), University of Bologna, Italy.

-I work on interpretable text mining, knowledge graph learning, semantic parsing, event extraction, graph representation and similarity learning, graph verbalization, knowledge injection, retrieval-enhanced language models, and joint text-graph reasoning via graph neural networks.
-My contributions cover a wide variety of real-world tasks, from open-domain question answering to single- and multi-document summarization.

-We live in a unique time for computer science and artificial intelligence.
-Nowadays, a profound evolution of the NLP sector has led to the achievement of goals deemed insurmountable until recently.
+🎯 I investigate how to <b>combine language models and structured knowledge</b> for <b>Natural Language Processing and Understanding (NLP/NLU)</b>.
+My research interests comprise semantic parsing, graph representation and similarity learning, knowledge injection, retrieval-enhanced language modeling, and joint text-graph reasoning.
+I presented several original papers to international journals and peer-reviewed conferences—including top-tier venues like EMNLP, AAAI, and COLING, winning two Best Paper Awards.
+My contributions cover many real-world tasks, from open-domain question answering to document summarization.

+🧬 In September 2016, I discovered to suffer from a rare disease called "Esophageal Achalasia."
+Since then, I have dedicated myself to merging my skills and patient-centered experience to build innovative data analysis solutions for research advancement in Health domains.

+In 2020, I was among the worldwide selected program attendees at the Cornell, Maryland, Max Planck Pre-doctoral Research School.
+In the same year, I received the con.Scienze Award for writing one of the ten best Italian scientific research works during the master's thesis.
+In September—December 2022, I was a visiting postgraduate researcher at the University of Glasgow, School of Computing Science, Scotland.
+Since 2022, I have been an HuggingFace and Streamlit Student Ambassador.

-My objective is to concretize the much-desired birth of a new generation of artificial understanding, integrating learning, knowledge representation, reasoning, and explanation.
+I belong to a research group led by Prof. Gianluca Moro.
+Together with my colleagues, we design and develop state-of-the-art NLP solutions pursuing a vision focused on concretizing the much-desired birth of a new generation of artificial understanding, learning, explicit knowledge representation, and reasoning.

 <a href="https://github.com/giacomofrisoni/curriculum-vitae/releases/latest/download/cv_giacomo_frisoni.pdf">Curriculum Vitae</a>